-3043+ Sculpture
+3043 Sculpture

-Explore the basic methods and techniques of various sculptural and three-dimensional designs.
-Emphasis is on three-dimensional composition and form.
-Prerequisite: Art 1243.
-Dual-listed ART 5043.
+Basic methods and techniques of various sculptural and three-dimensional designs.
+Emphasis on three-dimensional composition and form.
+(Spring)

 3113 Art History: Modern

 An examination of the period of art beginning c.
 1770 through WWI.
 The primary focus is on 19th century painting, known for the imaginative exploration and invention of its artists, as well as international expressions unified by shared ideals.
 This course is extremely helpful in understanding much of the foundations of contemporary art, but is a captivating and valuable period of study in itself.